 While many "true yogis" in India practice naked (imagine!), you should wear comfortable clothing that allows you to move but doesn't compromise your modesty when you are in a variety of postures.

-Our Yoga Teachers are all Registered Yoga Teachers with Yoga Alliance which means they have had at least a 200 level training program which has prepared them to teach Yoga.
+Our Yoga Teachers have had at least a 200 level training program which has prepared them to teach Yoga.
 You should expect our teachers to be welcoming, interested in you and your practice and willing to help you to practice in the way that works best for you and your body...not pushing you to do things that don't feel right and yet challenging you to find the yoga practice that suits your personal needs.
 More about our teachers can be found on our teacher page.

 Our classes start with a brief centering and warm-up phase.
 We move into some flow postures and then work on balancing postures, seated postures, twists, strength building.
 We finish with a 5 - 10 minute relaxation.
 Please arrive about 5 minutes before class and try to settle into your yoga space quietly giving yourself and the other students time and quiet to enter into practice away from the chatter and business of our daily lives.